the1lab/1lab/src/Data/List/NonEmpty.lagda.md

 for some $u : A$, $us : \List{A}$.
 :::

-We can encode this neatly in Agda by using an indexed inductive type, which makes it more amenable to proof automation.
+We can encode this neatly in Mikan by using an indexed inductive type, which makes it more amenable to proof automation.

 ```agda